 By embracing the art of mentoring, we honor our ancestral roots, taking on the role of tracker, observing the landscape, deeply listening to the messages offered, and shaping our community in a healthy and holistic way.

 Through the lens of holistic tracking we seek to align ecological and cultural awareness, deepening our understanding of the human community within the natural world.
 The knowledge and perspective we receive from tracking mysteries and catching stories reveals the interconnectedness between people and place.
 Thus, we will experience what it means to be in right relationship, acknowledging that a core purpose of tracking is to nourish ourselves, our community, and our landscape.

-Every journey is guided and informed by direction: East, SouthEast, South, SouthWest, West, NorthWest, North, NorthEast.
-In many cultures, and especially in the time of our ancestors, each direction offered forward a particular perspective, with unique energy and associated attributes.
-During this weekend workshop, we will navigate the insight and inspiration of each direction, embracing our Inner Happiness(E), Vitality(SE), Mentoring(S), Empathy(SW), Gifts(W), Presence(NW), Love(N), and Vision(NE)!
+In many cultures, and especially in the time of our ancestors, the eight directions offered forward a particular perspective, with unique energy and associated attributes.
+During our time together, we will navigate the insight and inspiration of each direction, embracing our Inner Happiness(E), Vitality(SE), Mentoring(S), Empathy(SW), Gifts(W), Presence(NW), Love(N), and Vision(NE)!